juji-io/docs/docs/quality-chatbot-design-tips.md

 <p align="center"><img src="../img/preview-ack-sentiment.png" alt="Preview how to ack user sentiment" width="650"/></p>

 Used judiciously, this feature is a very important way of imprinting the empathetic nature of Juji on its users.
 It's worth noting that empathy is a profund and very transferable human trait, that is foundational to personality.
-It is often known as a "super trait", and its central to Juji's approach.
+It is often known as a "super trait", and it's central to Juji's approach.

 ### Determine Chatbot Default Response